Wolf and Wildlife Studies

 Welcome

-A CD is available that contains many of the vocalizations of the Fishtrap wolves, including their pups.
-The book "Timber - A Perfect Life" can also be purchased on this site, and background information about the book and Timber herself is provided.
-In addition to the Fishtrap pack research, the publications of past studies can be downloaded for free: Tenino, a wild wolf placed into captivity that suffered from post-traumatic stress disorder; and the behavior of summering gray whales off the coast of northern California.
+The book "Timber - A Perfect Life" can also be purchased via this site, and background information about the book and Timber herself is provided.
+Publications of current and past studies can be downloaded for free: wolf pack behavior never before documented; Tenino, a wild wolf placed into captivity that suffered from posttraumatic stress disorder (PTSD); a review of Montana's wolf population data; and the behavior of summering gray whales off the coast of northern California.

 Timber

-The study of the Fishtrap pack is part of a larger concept called Project HOWL (Helping Our Wolves Live).
-Project HOWL is a blend of education and research to increase the public's awareness of wolves here in northwest Montana, and to offer a more accurate view of how these animals fit into the environment.
-This includes the study of individual wolf behavior, wolf pack behavior, wolf territory, and providing a "wolf history" of the Fishtrap pack.
-Project HOWL is my response to the negative attitude displayed by some of the local people toward wolves and to help counter the general ignorance about wolves and their behavior.
+This project is a blend of education and research to increase the public's awareness of wolves here in northwest Montana, and to offer a more accurate view of how these animals fit into the environment.
+This includes the study of wolf behavior, public presentations and working with local ranchers to monitor the presence of wolves.
+Sceyefal Wolf Research is my response to the negative attitude displayed by some of the pubic toward wolves and to help counter the general ignorance about these animals and their behavior.

-Project HOWL has proven that people from diverse backgrounds, i.e., hunters, ranchers, students, biologists, and the general public can work together toward a better understanding of our surrounding natural environment.
+Wolf and Wildlife Studies has proven that people from diverse backgrounds, i.e., hunters, ranchers, students, biologists, and the general public can work together toward a better understanding of our surrounding natural environment.
 This web site will provide you with some background information about these and other subjects, along with photos and video of the Fishtrap pack.
-Thank you for visiting this site and please come back to learn more about the Fishtrap pack in future updates.
+Thank you for visiting this site.